Dan Frischman: Head of the Class

 Frischman's first co-starring role was that of Manhattan-based high school student Arvid Engen on ABC-TV's late 1980s/early 1990s series Head of the Class.
 Though playing a teenager, Frischman was 27 as the series started, and 32 when it concluded.

 Arvid was a bespectacled geek who was an early connoisseur of computer culture as well as a budding scientist.
 Arvid and his classmates were considered possible geniuses and were placed in the "I.H.P.
 Individualized Honors Program" for advanced and gifted students.

-On Saturday December 20, 1986, Frischman and the cast of Head of the Class were the celebrity guests on the urban music series Soul Train.
-On Wednesday July 15, 1987 Frischman appeared as that evening's guest on NBC-TV's talk show Late Night with David Letterman.
+On December 20, 1986, Frischman and the cast of Head of the Class were the celebrity guests on the urban music series Soul Train.
+On July 15, 1987, Frischman appeared as that evening's guest on NBC-TV's talk show Late Night with David Letterman.

 Kenan & Kel

 Frischman's second co-starring role was the character of Chris Potter in the 1990s Nickelodeon TV series Kenan & Kel, a spin-off of Nickelodeon's All That starring Kenan Thompson and Kel Mitchell.
 Once again Frischman played a socially awkward nerd, this time as Chris Potter, Kenan's boss at Rigby's, a small grocery store.

 Chris often informs customers and other guests that he has a radio in his car in an attempt to make conversation.
 One of Chris' anxieties was a recurring dream that he was being chased by a giant bunny.